7 Systems of Linear Equations

 Proof.
 For the equivalence relation: reflexivity holds since A = I_m A; symmetry holds since B = PA implies A = P^{-1}B; transitivity holds since B = P_1 A and C = P_2 B imply C = P_2 P_1 A.

 Row equivalent matrices represent the same linear system in different coordinates in the codomain.
-The geometric content—the kernel and the rank—is preserved.
+The geometric content—the kernel and the rank—is preserved, but the column space generally changes.

 7.9 Computing Matrix Inverses